Personal Independence Payment (PIP)

 In Wales you can get the badge if you have been awarded eight points or more in the ‘moving around’ activity or 12 points in the ‘planning and following journeys’ activity.

-If you do not meet these conditions, you may still qualify for a blue badge if you meet certain other conditions.
 The scheme is run through your local council or trust and you should contact them for further information.

 Public transport concessions

 In Scotland, if you receive the daily living or mobility component of PIP you will be eligible for the Scottish National Concessionary Travel Scheme.
+If you apply for PIP and are not successful, you may still qualify for a concessionary travel through other qualifying criteria, including certain disabilities or if you are disqualified from driving on medical grounds.
+Contact Transport Scotland on 0141 272 7100 or your local council for more information.